Skip to main content

 Why did The Stephan Company file for bankruptcy?

 The company filed chapter 11 to address more than 500 pending lawsuits alleging personal injury from exposure to asbestos-contaminated talc products.
 The talc products were manufactured by Old 97 Company, a former subsidiary acquired in 1988 and merged into the debtor in 2016, as well as the Cashmere Bouquet Talc brand acquired from Colgate-Palmolive in 1995.
-The company's schedules disclosed estimated liabilities of $50-100 million against assets of $10-50 million, creating a balance sheet insolvency that bankruptcy is designed to address.
-The filing allows the company to resolve all present and future talc claims through a structured trust while preserving its ongoing distribution business.
+The company's schedules disclosed estimated liabilities of $50-100 million against assets of $10-50 million.
+The filing seeks to resolve present and future talc claims through a structured trust while the company continues its distribution business.

 What is Section 524(g) and how does it work?